Large and moderate deviations for record numbers in some non-nearest neighbor random walks: Concluding remarks

 \section{Concluding remarks}

 In this paper, we prove the large and the moderate deviations principle for two kinds of non--nearest neighbor random walks, that is, the left continuous and the right continuous random walks.
 As implied by our main results~(Theorem \ref{ldp} and Theorem \ref{thmmdp-1}), the form of the asymptotic behavior is different among the left continuous case, the right continuous case, and the nearest--neighbor case.
-This implies the traditional method by utilizing the strong invariance principle and relating random walks with Brownian motions may not work for the current cases.
+This implies that the traditional method by utilizing the strong invariance principle and relating random walks with Brownian motions may not work for the current cases.
 Instead, the new approach of linking random walks to some queueing models helps to overcome the above difficulties.

 One of the future direction is to extend the results to more general kinds of transition probabilities~(beyond the left continuous and the right continuous setting).
-However, the current approach may fail since the calculation for the related queueing models~(as displayed in Section 3) may become non--achievable for the more general cases.
+However, the current approach may fail since the relation with the queueing models~(as displayed in Section 4) may become invalid for the more general cases.
 We may think about other estimating approaches in the future.

 Another interesting problem is to consider the high dimensional case.
 This may be much more difficult.
-Very recently, Godr\`{e}che and Luck \cite{GL2021} consider the two--dimensional case, and only get the law of large numbers for the nearest--neighbor case.
+Very recently, Godr\`{e}che and Luck \cite{GL2021} considered the two--dimensional case, and they only got the law of large numbers for the nearest--neighbor case.

-\acks This research is partially sponsored by the Natural Science Foundation of China (No.11671145) and the program of China Scholarships Council (No.201806145024).
+\textbf{Acknowledgment.} We would like to thank the anonymous referee for the useful suggestions, which help a lot to improve the manuscript.
+The project was supported by the National Natural Science Foundation of China~(Grant No. 11671145) and the Science and Technology Commission of Shanghai Municipality~(Grant No. 18dz2271000)